Schedule your Appointment here!

 Fascial Counterstrain (FCS) is a multisystem evaluation and treatment method for the body.
 FCS targets dysfunction of the fascia to relieve acute and chronic pain while improving quality of life in general.
 It’s effective in relieving pain without the use of medications.
 It is an indirect, soft tissue healing modality that decompresses tension in the tissue to reduce inflammation and improve circulation (Tuckey B, 2025).

-If you are interested, please feel free to visit the International Journal of Osteopathic Medicine online to read Dr. Brian Tuckey’s thorough description and case study of Fascial Counterstrain in ‘Fascial Counterstrain: A Methodological Advancement in Indirect Osteopathic Manipulation’.
-I promise you, it is a good read with before and after videos of his case study.
+For a thorough description and case study with videos documenting the technique, please visit the International Journal of Osteopathic Medicine online to read Dr. Brian Tuckey’s ‘Fascial Counterstrain: A Methodological Advancement in Indirect Osteopathic Manipulation’.

 FCS does NOT replace the necessity for consulting with your physician for healthcare.
-FCS falls into my scope of practice as a Licensed Massage Therapist because I am manipulating the soft tissue to indirectly relax fascia.
-Please note, I am not directly treating organs or systems of the body.
+FCS falls into Kelly’s scope of practice as a Licensed Massage Therapist as she is manipulating the soft tissue to indirectly relax fascia.
+Please note, she is not directly treating organs or systems of the body.

 References Cited: Tuckey B, Fascial Counterstrain: A Methodological Advancement in Indirect Osteopathic Manipulation, International Journal of Osteopathic Medicine, https://doi.org/10.1016/ j.ijosm.2025.100789.